cml815/do/public/blog/get-help-with-SBIR.md

 ## Discuss your project with grant winners in your field.

-Okay, funding favors the winners largely because they've gained the experience to create a superior proposal.
+ largely because they've gained the experience to create a superior proposal.
 And they probably won first-funding by emulating their mentors and leaders in their field.

 We all pay for federal grants with our taxes, which means the awards process has transparency.
 Winners and their concepts are [publicly available in databases](https://www.sbir.gov/sbirsearch/award/all), hosted by the federal government.